Justin-Credible/nintendo-vs-frontend/README.md

 $ gulp
 ```

 You can use `gulp package` to create a distribution build in the `build` directory.
 The frontend can be built/packaged on a Mac or Windows.
-If you package on a Mac you may be prompted to install certain Wine components (the packager needs a Windows specific API to inject an icon into the Win32 binary).
+If you package on a Mac you may be prompted to install certain Wine components (the packager needs a Windows specific API to inject an icon into the Win32 binary; see [here]()https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms).
+If you are not prompted to install it, you can install Wine manually using Homebrew: `brew install wine`.

 The frontend is split into two code-bases; the visual part is located in `src/renderer` and the launcher that handles window management etc is located in `src/shell`.
 Both of these make up the frontend.